ankushkushwaha/lib-here-map-package/README.md

-# Map-library-package
+## Map-library-package

+This swift package allows developers to add different map SDKs and use common map features through a common interface from iOS app.

+Preview:

 ![Alt Text](preview.gif)

-The swift package allows developers to add different map SDKs and use common map features through a common interface from iOS app.

 ### Architecture